BetterHelp customers begin receiving refund notices from $7.8M data privacy settlement, FTC says

 BetterHelp agreed to settle the FTC’s allegations in March 2023.
 Now, payments will be making their way to impacted consumers.
 Some 800,000 people began receiving notices on Monday saying they are eligible for refunds, the FTC announced this week.

-The amount of the settlement payments will be split evenly, an agency spokesperson confirmed to The Associated Press, divving out to just under $10 for each recipient.
+The amount of the settlement payments will be split evenly, an agency spokesperson confirmed to The Associated Press, divvying out to just under $10 for each recipient.

 According to the FTC, payments will go to those who signed up and paid for services from a BetterHelp website — which also covers offerings on platforms including MyTherapist, Faithful Counseling and Price Counseling — between August 2017 and December 2020.